-Reduction of emissions in the aviation sector is a true challenge.
-Whilst there are global aviation targets of neutral emissions growth from 2020 and 50% reduction by 2050 over 2005 levels (set by ICAO), these must overcome a growth in the sector generally as passenger numbers double and runway capacity increases.
-There are four key strategies for achieving these targets:
+The reduction of emissions in the aviation sector is a true challenge.
+The global aviation targets of neutral emissions growth from 2020 and a 50% reduction by 2050 over 2005 levels (set by the IATA), are further complicated by a growth in the sector generally as passenger numbers double and runway capacity increases.
+There are four key "strategies" for achieving these targets:

 - Market-based measures – primarily the ICAO agreement and EU ETS;